nathamanath/blog/articles/pi-dlna-server.md

 date: 2015-05-02 21:00
 tldr: Making a raspberry pi into a DLNA streaming media server.

-At home both my lovely fiancée and I play music on our phones, laptop, and hifi.
+At home both my lovely fiancée and I play music on our phones, laptops, and our hifi.
-We also both also videos on the tv, phones, and laptops.
+Also we both watch video on the tv, phones, and laptops.
 Until recently this meant having many copies of many files on many devices, changing cds, or plugging some device into another.
-This is hassle.
+This is rubbish.

 All of these devices as it turns out speak DLNA, and I have a small heap of raspberry pis sitting about the place.
 So why not turn one into a streaming